terraref/tutorials/videos/first_walkthrough.md

 2. Go to data/users
 3. See your account there with API key listed

+Change my key right away on monitor.

+Any questions?

 ## Video 6: Downloading Weather Data

-There’s no R package for downloading TERRA REf weather data.
+There’s no R package for downloading TERRA REF weather data.

 Data is on a platform called Clowder.
 It’s in format called JSON.
 Use an R package that works with JSON data. `fromJSON` is function from that